nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Deleting a person : `delete`
+### Deleting an internship application : `delete`

-Deletes the specified person from the address book.
+Deletes the specified internship application from WorkBook.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the internship application at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed internship application list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd internship application in WorkBook.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Meta` followed by `delete 1` deletes the 1st internship application within the results of the `find` command.

 ### Clearing all entries : `clear`